subtledoctor/Faiths_and_Powers/README.md

 GIVE AN OVERVIEW OF EACH COMPONENT HERE.
 Describe them more fully below

+**Component 101: EVERYTHING, USING DEITY SELECTION DIALOGUE**

+This Component has been depreciated.
+In the initial implementation, we added deity kits by dialog due to engine limitations.
+Recent updates to the game engine have rendered this technique unnecessary.

-**Component: ALL the new kits, the kit selection dialogue, and the sphere system ('radical version')**
+**Component 102: ALL the new kits, the kit selection dialogue, and the sphere system ('radical version')**

+This component radically alters the way classes and kits work in the game.
+CONTINUE

+## Component 102

 ## Cleric Kits